rogerhyam/wfo-backbone-management/green_book/README.md

 a.
 The flora account will typically have different authors and therefore a different authors string so it can have a different record and be synonymised.
 b.
 If the paper and flora account have exactly the same author and it is imperative to have two records then the superfluous record can be bastardised with and “in Flora Bulgaria” to differentiate it.
 (I struggle a bit with why we would want to include two records here.
 If the second publication of a name isn’t a nomenclatural act but merely a use of the name that people mistakenly believe was the initial publication then we aren’t talking about two names at all but a correction of the place of publication of one name.
 We wouldn’t track all errors in places of publication with new records!
 If it is a nomenclatural act then we would have an “ex” in the author string and so the rule applies and the earlier name would not be valid.
 See Koch ex Kock.)

-## Taxonomic status of Names

-A name can only have a single __taxonomic__ status (that is play one role) in the system.
-1. __Accepted Name__.
-A taxon can only have one of these and they have to agree with the rules regarding placement.
-The nomenclatural status of the name must be valid, conserved or sanctioned.
-1. __Synonym__ A taxon can have many of these.
-They can be of any nomenclatural status apart from deprecated.
-(Note that whether synonyms are homotypic or heterotypic are tracked separately and discoverable through basionym links)
-1. __Unplaced__ A name that isn't associated with any taxon as an accepted name or synonym.
-This may be because the name hasn't been researched yet (it is __unknown__) or because the name is __illegitimate__ under the code in some way (_nom. illeg._ or _nom. superfl._) or because there will probably never be sufficient information to place it anywhere, nomenclatural status deprecated.
-All unplaced names (apart from deprecated names) are available for placement in the taxonomy as synonyms.

 ## Placement of Names